 – Marla Yorston, TX.

-Then a friend told Marla about Indow window inserts.
+Then a friend told Marla about using Indow window inserts for protecting artwork from sunlight.
 She called Daylight Rangers in Plano who laser-measured the living room windows for Museum Grade to block the sunlight light damaging her art.
 With Indow’s proprietary laser-measuring system, it’s possible to handcraft inserts that precisely fit special geometries like Marla’s arched windows.
 She bought Acoustic Grade to quiet the bedrooms.

 “They look beautiful,” she said.
 It’s most noticeable at night, but the Museum Grade inserts improve the windows’ appearance by covering the interior metal frame and making them seem as if they’re trimmed in wood.